 The Blue Robotics T100 thrusters supply the necessary force to propel the vehicle and allow it to navigate in a desired direction (forward, backward, left, right, up, down).
-The design of the PV Inspire allows each of the six thrusters to be moved to relatively any position along its respective axis (Fig. 12).
+The design of the PV Inspire allows each of the eight thrusters to be moved to relatively any position along its respective axis (Fig. 11).

-Fig. 12 Example of Thruster Modularity Along Platform Base
+Fig. 11 Example of Thruster Modularity Along Past Platform Base

 A hydrostatic pressure contour was conducted to determine the best positioning for the thrusters.
-The side-thruster configuration displayed in Fig. 13, allows for the best equal distribution of the pressure along the front of the vehicle, rather than in one area.
-Although the positioning of the
+The side-thruster configuration displayed in Fig. 12, allows for the best equal distribution of the pressure along the front of the vehicle, rather than in one area.
+Although the positioning of the side-thrusters appears to perform best at a higher altitude, keeping them aligned with the center of pressure will always yield favorable results.

-Fig. 13 ANSYS rendering of a Pressure Contour Analysis (Front View)
+Fig. 12 ANSYS rendering of a Pressure Contour Analysis (Front View)